decagondev/tech-writer/README.md

 # Recent Updates
 - Added Flask API to the project with a random number list generator endpoint.
+- Added docstrings to the api.py file for better code documentation.

 Feel free to explore the new functionality and continue enhancing your AI agent!